arathee2/personal-website/content/authors/admin/_index.md

 #- Visitors
 ---

-Accomplished data scientist with expertise in machine learning and AI.
+Hi there!
+I am an accomplished data scientist with expertise in machine learning and AI who is currently attending MS Data Science at Duke University.
 My work experience includes:
 - Developed and optimized deep learning models for computer vision applications.
 - Created machine learning and AI courses for one of the best online education startups in India.
 - Worked as a freelance data science consultation for clients in finance and IT.

+Outside of work, I enjoy playing chess and badminton.